awwx/meteor-wiki/Getting-Started-with-Auth.md

 1. [Get Meteor running from a git checkout](https://github.com/meteor/meteor#slow-start-for-developers).
 Checkout the `auth` branch.
 2. Run `PATH_TO_CHECKOUT/meteor add accounts-ui`
 3. Add `{{> loginButtons}}` somewhere in your app.
 This adds login buttons for whatever services you configure.
-4. Add login services -- see below (e.g. `PATH_TO_CHECKOUT/meteor add accounts-google accounts-facebook`)
+4. Add login services -- see below (e.g. `PATH_TO_CHECKOUT/meteor add accounts-google accounts-facebook accounts-passwords`)
 5. Restrict writes (here's [what we did for todos](https://github.com/meteor/meteor/blob/171816005fa2e263ba54d08d596e5b94dea47b0d/examples/todos/server/access_control.js))
 6. You probably want to turn off autopublish (if you want to control which users see which data)